hpan-open/autoport/README_tutorial.md

 **INSTEAD**
 >     poudriere jail -c -j ${JAILNAME} -v ${VERSION} -m null -M /usr/jails/pjail

 _Ed.
-Note: The jail created in this step will be used as a source for initializing a 'reference jail', at build time_
+Note:_ The jail created in this step will be used as a source for initializing a Poudriere _reference jail_, at build time

 **Initialize a ports tree with Poudriere**, using the 'git' ports method